 Parking spaces at and in the vicinity of the PCEC can be very scarce, especially on weekdays.
 If you are going to need to park a car at the PCEC, we strongly recommend that you pre-purchase a Reserved Parking ticket — even if it’s only for the Thursday and Friday of the expo.
 The City of Perth owns and operates the Convention Centre car park that is situated under the PCEC.
 The car park has nearly 1,500 bays, including 23 ACROD bays and is open 24 hours a day, seven days a week.
 Staff are in attendance at all times.

 Although the Convention Centre car park is operated by the City of Perth, the parking permits must be purchased through Exibit and orders must be in place well well in advance of the Expo.

-To book parking bays for any of the Move-in, Event or Move-out days, please download the form at: Exibit Parking Request form.
+To book parking bays for any of the Move-in, Event or Move-out days, please download the form at: Exibit Parking Order form.
 Please note the form must be submitted to us on email and addressed to the Exibit Logistics Coordinator on email@example.com and be received at least six weeks prior to the commencement of the Expo.
-The deadline for submission is Friday 22 March 2019.
+The deadline for submission is Friday 27 March 2020.

 What other parking is available?

 There are a wide range of public transport options available to to travel to the PCEC.

 - By train: The Elizabeth Quay Station is directly adjacent to the PCEC.
 The Southern Suburbs and Northern Suburbs lines both stop at the Elizabeth Quay Station.
 The Fremantle, Midland and Armadale lines connect with the Northern and Southern Suburbs lines at the Perth Underground Station.